simomat/firefox-addon-skeleton/README.md

  * [babel](https://github.com/babel/babel) to run tests on ES6 modules

-##### Not yet included
+#### Not yet included
-Some features an add-on may also have but which are not included in the sceleton yet:
+Some features an add-on may also have but which are not included in the skeleton yet:

  * internationalization
  * devtools page